Taste is personal... so you deserve an

 We're happy for owners & operators who win awards and our friends who earn Michelin stars or features in "Top 50 Local Restaurants" but "The Best" is such a subjective title and all those stars and awards are really all about the restaurant.
 At Paire Appetit, we're all about each individual guest - and focusing on what they bring to the table.

-That's why our taste quizzes delve deep…like really deep.
-Not only to understand what foods you like but why you like them as well.
+That's why our preference quizzes delve deep…like really deep.
+Not only to understand what you like but why you like what you like.

 Personal Restaurant Compatibility Key on Paire